 - Serology tests are applicable only for initial diagnosis, as they remain positive for a long while.

-- If patients are to be given long-term NSAIDs, a review from Hong Kong suggested that stratification of risk should be used to decide the plan for prevention and that all such patients should be checked for H. pylori infection.
+- If patients are to be given long-term NSAIDs, a review from Hong Kong suggested that stratification of risk should be used to decide the plan for prevention, and that any patient who has had a peptic ulcer bleed (PUB) or who is put on long-term NSAIDs should be checked for H. pylori infection.

-- For patients who have relapses, intermittent therapy and annual review is recommended.
+- For patients who have relapses, intermittent therapy and annual review are recommended.

 Patients should be reviewed at the end of a course of treatment, especially H. pylori eradication, to confirm a satisfactory outcome.